GabrielJDN/GabrielJDN/README.md

 <h1>Wellcome to my portfolio of projects and studies!</h1>

 <h3>About Me:</h3>
 Hello, my name is Gabriel João Dalla Nora and I'm 24 years old.
-I have an bachelor degree in Pyshics @UFSM(Universidade Federal de Santa Maria).
+I have an bachelor's degree in Pyshics @UFSM(Universidade Federal de Santa Maria).

 <ul>
   <li> I'm currently studying Data Analysis, with focus on Python, SQL and PowerBI. </li>